Robb-Fr/distributed-algo-2022/handout/README.md

 The restrictions for the C/C++ template also apply here.
 The difference is that you are only allowed to place your source code under `src/main/java/cs451`.

 ## Application Interface
 The templates provided come with a command line interface (CLI) that you should use in your deliverables.
 The implementation for the CLI is given to you for convenience.
-You are allowed to make any modifications to it, as long as it complies to the specification.
+You are allowed to make any modifications to it (e.g., add additional argument to help you debug your implementation), as long as it complies to the specification.

 The supported arguments are:
 ```sh